Access to Archival Databases

 Does NARA lend original documents for exhibition use?

 Yes, original documents or artifacts may be loaned to qualified institutions for exhibition when purpose of loan is to inform and educate the public about NARA, its holdings, or the national experience, while ensuring their continued availability for the future.
 Exhibitions must be accessible to the public and may not be primarily political or commercial.

-Borrowers must submit a written request 180 days in advance of loan date and include an American Association of Museums General Facility Report or equivalent.
+Borrowers should submit a written request 180 days prior to the loan date and include an American Alliance of Museums or equivalent.
 NARA's security, fire protection, environmental, and transport requirements are intended to preserve and protect NARA's holdings and borrowers are expected to comply with them.

 What is the Berlin Document Center?